 As a result of all this, I – in pleasant concordance with the lore – found that I lost interest in expansion once I had consolidated my hold on Nehekhara (and Araby).
 A combination of strong Lizardmen neighbours, unappealing climates, and the fact that I already had more than enough military might to chase my campaign objectives meant that I saw no need to push my borders any further south than Ka-Sabar.

 Perhaps this is why my campaign as Arkhan the Black felt a little less epic than my other Total War: Warhammer II games.
 Or perhaps I mean ‘epic’ in a different sense: the Tomb Kings’ story is about seeking out forbidden knowledge from across the world, rather than forging an empire to span it.
-Again, traditionalists may balk, but having injected new life to the series by varying strategic mechanics with such success, you can see why Creative Assembly may feel emboldened to re-imagine the typical Total War campaign.
+Again, traditionalists may balk, but having injected new life to the series by varying strategic mechanics with such success, you can see why Creative Assembly might feel emboldened to re-imagine the typical Total War campaign.
 If further justification is needed, they would be doing a disservice to the Warhammer licence by casting the Tomb Kings as global conquerors (with the possible exception of Settra).

 I encountered a couple of technical hitches.
 A Tomb King rite can summon a sandstorm over every region they own, which thumped my frame rate.
 I also got Arkhan’s victory notification and post-campaign score screen before entering the – brilliant and dramatic – final battle for the Black Pyramid, which is quite clearly when it is supposed to play.